Welsh Youth Parliament: Full Privacy Notice

 reveal your identity.

-If you complete a hard copy version please note that your answers will be entered into our survey via SurveyMonkey.
+If you complete a hard copy version please note that your answers will be entered into our survey via Forms.

-Details about how SurveyMonkey will use your information are
+Details on how Microsoft will use your information is available on their website:

 E. Online forums